XMU-Kuangnan-Fang-Team/GENetLib/docs/source/contribution.rst

 Contact us
 --------------

 Send an email to Barry57@163.com to contact us.
+We will reply to you very soon!

-Thanks for all the supports! 👏
+Thanks for all the supports👏